 Scan and Remove Viruses or Malware

-If your system has viruses or malware, those can also infect the system files responsible for maintaining the correct date and time.
+While it is quite unlikely, a virus/malware could have infected the system files responsible for maintaining the correct date and time on your system.
 So, we suggest you run a reliable antivirus application and scan to detect any infected files in the system.